-A “guardianship of the person” gives a guardian the power to make personal and lifecare decisions concerning a person’s place of residence, living arrangements, home care, social interactions, visitation with others, medical care, and other day-to-day activities.
+A “guardianship of the person” gives a guardian the power to make personal and lifecare decisions concerning a person.
+These decisions include selecting their physical place of residence, living arrangements, home care, social interactions, visitation with others, medical care, and other day-to-day activities, etc.

-A “guardianship of the property” on the other hand gives the guardian the power to make decisions regarding a person’s finances including, banking, social security, benefits, credit cards, bills, borrowing or loaning money and whether to sell, trade, or invest in real estate and stocks, including a home.
-It includes authority to make decisions over all of a person’s finances, property and day-to-day financial arrangements.
-A guardian of the property does not, however, have power over assets held in trust by someone else unless the guardian is also the trustee.
+A “guardianship of the property” on the other hand gives a financial guardian the power to make decisions regarding a person’s finances including investment, banking, social security, credit cards, bills, borrowing or loaning money and whether to sell, trade, or invest in real estate and stocks.
+It includes authority to make decisions over all of a person’s finances and property and day-to-day financial arrangements.
+Unless ordered by a court, a guardian of the property does not, however, have power over assets held in trust by someone else unless the guardian is also the trustee.

-In order to have this authority as a “guardian of the property”, a judge must first find that a person cannot make decisions about himself/herself or his/her property.
-If a court determines this to be the case, it will appoint someone to take on this responsibility; in most cases, a spouse or one or more adult children or in the case of an adult child, one or both parents.
+In order to have authority as a “guardian of the property”, a judge must first find that a person is incapable of making reasonable decisions about himself/herself or his/her property.
+If a court determines this to be the case, it will appoint someone to take on this responsibility; in most cases, it is a spouse or one or more adult children or in the case of an adult child, one or both parents.
 The court may also appoint a brother or sister to serve as guardian with the parents, or alone, after the parents have died.
-Once they have secured guardianship for an adult child, parents can appoint a successor guardian in their will, or can temporarily delegate guardianship through a written document called a power of attorney.
+Once parents have secured guardianship for their adult child, the parents can then appoint a successor guardian in their will, or can temporarily delegate guardianship through a written document called a power of attorney.

-The guardian’s legal obligation is to make decisions in the best interest of the person under guardianship and make sure he/she is safe.
-The guardian does not generally bear any risk for the person’s acts or debts, and is under no legal obligation to provide personal care to the person.
+A guardian’s legal obligation is to make decisions in the best interest of the person under guardianship and make sure he/she is safe.
+The guardian does not generally bear any risk for the person’s acts or debts and is under no legal obligation to personally provide day-to-day care to the person.

-Recently, changes in the state’s guardianship law allow more flexibility in developing appropriate guardianship arrangements.
+Recently, changes in New Jersey’s guardianship laws allow more flexibility in developing appropriate guardianship arrangements

 Guardianship law evolves over time much like our society in general.
 Our population is aging.
 There are increasing numbers of disabled and incapacitated adults including children.
-The law presumes that every person is capable of making his or her own decisions, unless a court determines otherwise.
-If an adult person becomes incapable of making responsible decisions due to a mental disability, a court has the power to appoint a substitute decision maker called a “guardian” (who in some states is called a “conservator” or a similar term).
+The law presumes that every person can make his or her own decisions, unless a court determines otherwise.
+If an adult person becomes incapable of making responsible decisions due to a mental disease or disability, a court has the power to appoint a substitute decision maker called a “guardian” (who in some states is called a “conservator” or a similar term).
 Guardianship is a court-supervised legal relationship between a competent adult (the “guardian”) and a person who because of incapacity is no longer able to take care of his or her own affairs (the “ward”).

-Let me cover with you now the types of guardianship of the person that may be most appropriate for you or the person willing to serve as guardian.
+Let me cover with you now the types of guardianship that may be most appropriate for a person willing to serve as guardian.

-A general guardianship may be granted if the individual is completely incapacitated, and without the capacity to govern him/herself or manage his/her affairs in any meaningful way.
+A general guardianship may be granted if the individual is completely incapacitated, meaning without the capacity to govern him/herself or manage his/her affairs in any meaningful way.